 Global Goes Local is certified by the Swedish Migration Agency and has access to the fast track for processing work permit applications in Sweden.
 With the assistance of Global Goes Local your new employees can start working in Sweden faster.

 Global Goes Local assists global companies as one point of contact to establish a business and get local in Sweden.
 We take care of company incorporation as well as registration with authorities such as the Company Register and Tax Authorities.
 We also assist with legal administration, financial services and tax reporting to keep your company compliant with local laws and regulations.

 Why: Most citizens of non-EU countries need a work permit to be entitled to work in Sweden.

 When: The employee should in most cases apply for and have been granted a work permit before entering Sweden.

-How: The application should be submitted to the Swedish Migration Board.
+How: The application should be submitted to the Swedish Migration Agency.
 The employer in Sweden initiates the work permit application by completing an offer of employment and by advertising the job

 Tax Registration/ID Card

 Why: To be part of the Swedish tax system and to receive a personal identification number the employee should register with the Swedish Tax Agency.
 A Swedish ID card is also needed as a form of identification and can be obtained from the Swedish Tax Agency.